Anyone who's been working with Haskell for a little while will encounter

 These are unsurprising and natural instances for which the respective laws are

 easy to verify.
-Another common and useful monoid is [a]
+Another common and useful monoid is [a] for any a:

 instance Semigroup [a] where